DSD-resilience/DSD-resilience/README.md

 - 💞️ I’m looking to collaborate on Shiny apps for enterprise, dashboards for strategic insights, statistical analysis and data cleaning.
 - 📫 How to reach me: millerauthor@datascientistdude.com for business inquiries please.
 - 😄 Dad Joke of the Day: Why was Cinderella so bad at hoops?
 She kept running away from the ball.
+- 😄 Bonus Joke: Why are libraries so tall?
+Because they have so many stories.
 - ⚡ Fun fact: I am a (former) Russian/Ukrainian linguist.

 <!---